X00LA/HeartDrops/README.md

 <a href="https://www.spigotmc.org/resources/heartdrops.18958/">Resource on SpigotMC</a><br>
 <a href="https://github.com/X00LA/HeartDrops/wiki">HeartDrops-WIKI</a>

-The Plugin is developed under the MIT-License.
+The Plugin is developed under the <a href="https://github.com/X00LA/HeartDrops/blob/master/LICENSE">MIT-License</a>.